lisanoblet/P5.js-Semestre2/p5Template-master/readme.md

 ## The code therefore simply breaks down into:
-  - Definition of points for the mountain line
+  - Definition of points for the mountain line (outline) following the shape of the mountain
   - Creation of lines/segments that join these points
-  - Calculation of the equation of the line for every segment to obtain the x and y coordinates of one of the first point located on the chosen line
+  - Calculation of the equation of the line for every segment to obtain the x and y coordinates of one point located on the chosen line so that the shapes start from there and always have a point on the line
   - Creation of all the triangles using the calculated coordinates and the other random ones.